 -

-Annealing process
+Annealing Process

-- Preheat your oven or hot water bath to 80-100°C.
+- Preheat your oven or hot water bath to 80 – 100 °C.

-- Received for 20-30 minutes.
+- Anneal for 20 – 30 minutes.

 - Cool gradually to room temperature before handling.